 As summer begins to wane and temperatures start to fall, female cross orb weavers prepare to lay their eggs, which can number in the hundreds.
 Once ready, soon-to-be mothers depart from their webs for the last time.
-Some individuals may choose to consume their web in order to replenish their silk-protein supply prior to creating their egg-sac.
+Some individuals may consume their web to replenish their silk-protein supply before creating their egg sac.
 Once this is done, individuals often retreat to covered areas for several days.

-Once an appropriately protected location is selected, the expectant orb weaver begins to construct her egg-sac.
-This process begins with the fabrication of a basal plate, which serves as one of two ‘caps’ to the cylindrical egg-sac.
-Silk produced by an individual’s spinnerets is molded by abdominal movements into an appropriately sized disc.
-This done, the spider crawls under the disc and continues to produce silk while spinning in circles in order to create a cylindrical wall beneath the first cap.
+Once an appropriately protected location is selected, the expectant orb weaver begins to construct her egg sac.
+This process begins with the fabrication of a basal plate, which serves as one of two "caps" to the cylindrical egg sac.
+Abdominal movements mold silk produced by an individual’s spinnerets into an appropriately sized disc.
+Once this is done, the spider crawls under the disc and continues to produce silk while spinning in circles to create a cylindrical wall beneath the first cap.
 After a brief rest, the spider begins to deposit her clutch of eggs into the silk cavity she has created.

-Once her eggs have been successfully deposited, the orb weaver covers the open side of the egg-sac with silk, creating a second cap and sealing the chamber entirely.
+Once her eggs have been successfully deposited, the orb weaver covers the open side of the egg sac with silk, creating a second cap and sealing the chamber entirely.
 Next, she wraps silk around the entirety of the structure to fortify it as much as possible to prepare it to lay unguarded through winter.
-For the next few days, the new mother will remain close to her egg-sac in case any tears emerge that require repair.
-Several days after completing her egg-sac, the new mother stops moving for good.
+The new mother will remain close to her egg sac for the next few days if any tears emerge that require repair.
+Several days after completing her egg sac, the new mother stops moving for good.

-- Like other orb weaver species, diademnatus’ venom is not medically significant to humans.
+- Like other orb weaver species, diadematus’ venom is not medically significant to humans.